The Data Privacy Landscape is changing… possibly for the better!

 These changes to privacy laws have taken a big bite out of the Third-Party Cookie!

 What you may be asking is what made Third-Party Data so useful to digital marketing strategies?
-To put it simply, using Third-party Data is a way to access anonymous data from a segment of your target audience through third-party partners.
+Third-party Data is a way to access anonymous data from a segment of your target audience through third-party partners.

 This type of data is expansive and useful for marketers looking to audience segmentation as a strategy for lead acquisition.
-Especially when it comes to mobile data accessibility which improves data around location, real-time targeting and location-specific campaigns become great tools to engage with potential customers.
+Especially for mobile data, location targeting and real-time marketing is available.
+This can therefore become a great tool to engage with potential customers.

-A Cookie is a packet of data that can be stored and sent online unchanged to improve the overall experience for any party involved in online transactions, identifying individuals across sessions and personalising user experiences.
+A Cookie is a packet of data that can be stored and sent online unchanged to improve the overall experience.
+It can additionally be used for tracking online transactions, identify individuals across sessions and personalising user experiences.

 One strategy which can rely heavily on the use of tracking cookies is retargeting.
 This is the practice of identifying previous purchasers or site visitors and focusing ad output to remind them of your business and encourage them to return.
 Using consistent tracking cookies and targeting potential returning customers through analysis of cookie data allows for retargeting strategies to have the positive results that they do.